nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 ### 3.2.
-Adding a contact
+Adding a contact: Do you want to add a student?
-Add a student with relevant details such as faculty and Covid status into Tracey.
+You can do this with the add feature which allows you to add a student with relevant details such as faculty and Covid status into Tracey.

 Format: `add n/NAME b/BLOCK f/FACULTY p/PHONE e/EMAIL a/ADDRESS mc/MATRICULATION_NUMBER cs/COVID_STATUS t/TAGS...`

 * Adds a student with the specified details.
 * Tags are optional.
 You can add as many tags as you like.
     * Duplicate tags will be displayed as a single tag.